zzalscv2/FFEA/INSTALL.md

 Configure {#configure}
 =========

-FFEA uses CMake to find the compile, dependencies and to configure files and Makefiles automatically for you.
+FFEA uses CMake to find the compiler, dependencies and to configure files and Makefiles automatically for you.
 After the first run, CMake stores some information such as your compiler, so that on a second run it will not look for it again.
  If you wanted to change the compiler on a second round you would need